kristian-ebstrup/phd-utils/postprocessing/README.md

 # EllipSys
 - `rst2pv.sh`
-  - All-in-one script for going from EllipSys2D restart files to a `.p3d`-metafile for timeseries-animating in Paraview.
+  - All-in-one script for going from EllipSys2D restart files to a `.p3d`-metafile for timeseries-animating in Paraview. `generate_p3d.py` is embedded for portability, and thus not required.
-  - **Dependencies**: None. `generate_p3d.py` is embedded in the script for portability.
+  - **Dependencies**: A compiled EllipSys2D postprocessor, and ParaView if visualization is desired.
   - [Simple tutorial for set-up and use found here](#rst2pv).
 - `generate_p3d.py`
   - Generates a `.p3d`-metafile using all `grid_*.f` and `grid_*.nam` (i.e. post-processed) files.